Henry Küss: Overseas voyages

 Küss went on via Lima to Tacna, where he evaluated a copper mine, then up to the Bolivian plateau, where he inspected a silver mine.

 The owners of both mines wanted a professional opinion before investing further.

-He returned via Panama on December 1885.
+He returned via Panama in December 1885.

 In 1887 Küss returned to Almaden to check the results of a trial for a new way of processing the mercury slags.

 In 1888 Küss married Cécile Jeanne Weiss, daughter of a Registry official from Alsace whom he had met in Grenoble.

 He had earned a high reputation among financiers and mining engineers, and was much in demand to review other potential mining projects, but now turned down all requests apart than one trip to Tunisia and two to Australia, on each of which he was accompanied by his wife.

 Küss visited Tunisia in 1892 at the request of the Compagnie des chemins de fer Bône-Guelma to evaluate lead and zinc deposits in the Medjerda valley.

 He spent July–October 1899 on a visit to Australia, where he surveyed minerals in Coolgardie and the Kalgoorlie district.

 Many years later, in 1910, he returned to the same region of Australia to check the gold reserves, which appeared to be diminishing.

 The results of his meticulous examination were recorded in an authoritative report.